The page may have been changed, the original design is in the slide show below:

 The SHARP Gallery is a project funded by NHS Foundation Trust, SHARP stands for Social inclusion, Hope and Recovery Project, which is a service working with people with psychosis.
-As it is a non-commercial organisation, they had very limited budget for building a website and had been looking for design students who can work voluntarily.
+As it is a non-commercial organisation, they had a very limited budget for building a website and had been looking for design students who can work voluntarily.

 I collaborated with Michelle Chong (who knows better about available website building and hosting platforms) for this project.
 Since there was no deadline, we decided to do a 3-5 days’ design and coding Hackathon during the summer holiday, to avoid things become indefinite.

 We asked for more information about the website content and sent out a questionnaire for the gallery to pass it to its visitors.
-The questionnaire covers devices people used the most, whether they have a sight problem, and so on, to ensure audience with different health conditions could view the website properly.
+The questionnaire covers devices people used the most, whether they have a sight problem, and so on, to ensure the viewers with different health conditions could view the website properly.

 Michelle and I explained the pros and cons of this kind of design and why we think it is not user-friendly.
-At the end, they took the option of having a more informative front page.
+In the end, they took the option of having a more informative front page.

-We also made it responsive for smart phone users:
+We also made it responsive for smartphone users:

 I created a ready-to-print instruction document for the staffs to look at.

 I practised my sketching and CSS skills in this project and learned to use webflow.com to build a website + CMS.
 I realised how fast it could be to build a website using online platform rather than from scratch.